 - Please unlock all your layers, and delete any layers/content that isn’t necessary.

 - Expand everything!

-- If you feel comfortable using pantones, please either assign them in your file or put a list on the artboard for us.
-To find the pantone books in Ai, select the swatches panel and click on the bottom left icon that looks like a stack of books.
+- If you feel comfortable using Pantones, please either assign them in your file or put a list on the artboard for us.
+To find the Pantone books in AI, select the swatches panel and click on the bottom (sometimes top) left icon that looks like a stack of books.
 In the drop down, select “color books” and pick Pantone+ Solid Coated.
 We can also use colors from the Pastels & Neons book, though neons will not be truly fluorescent.